Case Study

 Competitive Analysis

-After analyzing their features and user feedback, I identified common gaps that could develop into opportunity areas for Pod Players.
+I reviewed major podcast apps like Spotify, Apple Podcasts and Anghami.
+After analyzing their features and user feedback, I identified common gaps that could develop into opportunity areas for Pod Play.

 Key Features: